cihantklc/cihantklc/README.md

 - 👋 Hi, I’m @cihantklc
-- 👀 I’m interested in ... cinema, philosophy, almost anything like professional learner
+- 👀 I’m interested in ... cinema, philosophy, almost anything like a professional learner
 - 🌱 I’m currently learning ...
 TDD, microservices, micro-frontends
 - 💞️ I’m looking to collaborate on ...
 Cazoo
 - 📫 How to reach me ... cihan.toklucu@cazoo.com